data-forge/data-forge-js/README.md

 	var endIndex = ... // Ending row index to include in subset. var rowSubset = dataFrame.slice(startIndex, endIndex);

+NOTE: To use `slice` your index must be sorted.

 Invoke a callback for each row in a data-frame using `forEach`:

 	dataFrame.forEach(function (row, index) {